 Elberta is a tiny village located in the state of Michigan.
 With a population of 315 people and just one neighborhood, Elberta is the 617th largest community in Michigan.
-Elberta has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Elberta was built prior to World War II, making it one of the older and more historic villages in the country.

 Elberta real estate is some of the most expensive in Michigan, although Elberta house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Elberta is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Elberta isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Elberta are a mix of both white- and blue-collar jobs.
 Overall, Elberta is a village of service providers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Elberta who work in personal care services (33.33%), management occupations (29.17%), and healthcare (5.56%).

-Because of many things, Elberta is a great place for families with children to consider.
-First of all, many other families with children live here, making Elberta a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Elberta has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Elberta is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Elberta’s overall crime rate is lower than average for the country.

 Elberta is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.